 This scam is classic.
-While many may think it's simply about selling overpriced soap products, others may realize that people have made billions off of this model.
+While many may think it's merely about selling overpriced soap products, others may realize that people have made billions off of this model.
 Most of them also went to prison and were sued.
-Few actually get away and the ones that do get out and out of sight beforehand.
+Few get away and the ones that do get out and out of sight beforehand.

 What is a scam is when your job depends on getting more and more people involved.
 You join a company that sells something, you sign up and pay fees, then you are told to sign other people up and get "rewards" for that.
 Each year you have to pay to be able to sell accounts.
-The idea is to get people to sell for you so make money off of their work each month.
-But this is a pyramid scheme and it rarely goes well.
+The idea is to get people to sell for you to make money off of their work each month.
+But this is a pyramid scheme, and it rarely goes well.

 The people at the top might get 20% of everything from everyone for free.
 Then, if you get six people to sign up for $30 extra per month, you get 20% of those payments, meaning you are making $90 a month.
 No work required.

-But when these companies stop growing, then people stop joining and others let their memberships go.
-The result is you lose any ability to make any money, and the people who can do so take their money and run.
+But when these companies stop growing, then people stop joining, and others let their memberships go.
+The result is you lose any ability to make any money and the people who can do so take their money and run.

 How to Avoid This Scam

 - Think of the money required to start that venture.
 Take that money and invest it in a CD instead.
-You can safely get a return on that and at the end of the date you won't end up being scammed.
+You can safely get a return on that, and at the end of the date you won't end up being scammed.

 How to Avoid This Scam